How to Grow Asparagus

 Spread the word on asparagus!

 If you determine asparagus to be a perfect crop to add to your small-scale farm, don’t forget to spread the word about your product.
 We have developed an infographic you can use to educate consumers about the nutritional value and fun facts on asparagus.
-For the PDF version, click here.
+Download a PDF version.

 Other info that may be of interest: